(WOMR file photo)

-In 2010 researchers at the University of Michigan’s Department of Physical Medicine and Rehabilitation developed a simple and inexpensive reaction time test that may help identify athletes who have a head injury that is serious enough to require time off from sports.
+In 2010 researchers at the University of Michigan’s Department of Physical Medicine and Rehabilitation developed a simple and inexpensive reaction time test that may help identify athletes who have a head injury or injuries after a truck accident that is serious enough to require time off from sports.

 Researchers at the University of Pittsburgh’s Sports Medicine Center developed a computer program, Immediate Post-Concussion Assessment and Cognitive Testing system, or ImPACT, which measures an athlete’s memory, reaction time and processing speed in order to help determine when an athlete can safely return to sports after a head injury.